Homological stability for topological chiral homology of completions: Introduction

 \subsection{Completions of partial algebras}

-Topological chiral homology also makes sense for partial framed $E_n$-algebras $P$.
-Recall that a partial algebra over an operad is like an actual algebra over that operad except only some of the operadic compositions are defined.
+Topological chiral homology can also be defined for partial framed $E_n$-algebras $P$.
+A \emph{partial algebra} over an operad is like an actual algebra over that operad except only some of the operadic compositions are defined.
 In this case one can think of topological chiral homology of $M$ with coefficients in a partial framed $E_n$-algebra $P$ as particles in $M$ labeled by elements of $P$ that are only allowed to collide if that multiplication is defined.
 The resulting space is denoted $\int_M P$.

 Any partial framed $E_n$-algebra can be completed to form an actual framed $E_n$-algebra.
-One can do this by either taking $\bar{P}$ to be the adjoint to the inclusion of actual algebras into partial algebras, or by setting $\bar{P} = \int_{D^n} P$ (see Proposition 5.16 of \cite{Sa}).
+One can do this by either taking the \emph{completion} $\bar{P}$ to be the adjoint to the inclusion of actual algebras into partial algebras, or by setting $\bar{P} = \int_{D^n} P$ (see Proposition 5.16 of \cite{Sa}\footnote{The theorem numbering in \cite{Sa} does not agree with that of the arXiv version.
+However, in all theorems and definitions that we cite, the numbering in the published version is one greater than the numbering in the arXiv version.}).
 These constructions are homotopy equivalent and furthermore the topological chiral homology of $\bar{P}$ is homotopy equivalent to the topological chiral homology of $P$.
 It is these spaces that will be the main object of study in this paper.

 There are several important examples of framed $E_n$-algebras obtained as such completions.
-Any strictly commutative monoid is a framed $E_n$ algebra for all $n$.
+Any strictly commutative monoid is a framed $E_n$-algebra for all $n$.
 Let $\N$ denote the commutative monoid of non-negative integers with addition.
 A completion of $\{1\} \subset \N$ as a framed $E_n$-algebra is the space of points in a disk $D^n$ labeled by $1$ and these are not allowed to collide since no multiplication is defined in the partial monoid $\{1\}$.
-The connected components of this space are known as the configuration spaces of $k$ distinct unordered particles in the disk $C_k(D^n)$ and can be defined by the formula $C_k(D^n)=((D^n)^k \backslash \Delta_{f})/\mathfrak S_k$ where $\mathfrak S_k$ is the symmetric group on $k$ letters and $\Delta_{f}$ is the fat diagonal $\{(m_1,\ldots,m_k)|m_i = m_j \text{ for some $i \neq j$}\}$.
+The connected components of this space are known as the \emph{configuration spaces of distinct unordered particles in the disk}, each of them given by for some $k \geq 1$.
+Here $\mathfrak S_k$ is the symmetric group on $k$ letters acting by permuting the terms and $\Delta_{f}$ is the fat diagonal $\{(m_1,\ldots,m_k)\,|\,m_i = m_j \text{ for some $i \neq j$}\}$.